Hurricane Julia hits Nicaragua with torrential rainfall

 In Bluefields, however, life appeared little changed Saturday night, and people expressed reluctance to leave their homes.

-The storm was forecast to sweep across Nicaragua and then emerge over the Pacific and skirt the coasts of El Salvador and Guatemala, a region already saturated by weeks of heavy rains.
+The storm was forecast to emerge over the Pacific and skirt the coasts of El Salvador and Guatemala, a region already saturated by weeks of heavy rains.

 In Guatemala, storms since early May had already caused caused at least 49 confirmed deaths, with six people missing.
 Roads and hundreds of homes have been damaged, Guatemalan officials say.